English Slang for Dating and Relationships

 Stashing

 So how does this relate to dating?
-Well, if you've been in a relationship with someone for a while, but you've never met their friends or family, it's possible that your partner is keeping you a secret from them.
-In other words, they might be stashing you!
+Well, if you're in a relationship with someone, but you've never met their friends or family, your partner might be hiding — or stashing — you from them!

 Situationship

-If it's more than a friendship but not quite a serious relationship, what is it?
-Well, it's probably a "situationship."
+If something is more than a friendship but not quite a serious relationship, it's probably a "situationship."

-This word is what's called a "portmanteau," which is a word created by combining two separate words' sounds and meanings.
+This word is a "portmanteau," or a word created by combining two other words' sounds and meanings.
 In this case, we have a combination of "situation" and "relationship."

-Situationships often cause one or both partners to feel confused or frustrated because things are not clear.
+Situationships often cause one or both partners to feel confused or frustrated because things aren't clear.

 Benching

-This expression comes from baseball, when a team coach pulls a player out of a game and makes them sit on the bench instead.
-It's a verb, as in, "If you make that mistake again, I'm benching you."
+This word comes from sports, when a coach makes a player sit on the bench instead of play.
+In this usage, it's a verb, as in, "If you make that mistake again, I'm benching you."

 Ghosting

-We have a few words on our list that sound spooky, and the first is "ghosting."
+There are a few spooky-sounding words on our list, and the first is "ghosting."

 Zombieing